Dual-induced multifractality in online viewing activity: Abstract

 \section{Abstract}

-Recent discoveries of human activity reveal the existence of long-term correlation and its relation with the fat-tailed distribution of inter-event times, which imply that there exists the fractality of human activity.
-However, works further analyzing the category of fractality and its origin still lack.
-Herein, both the DFA and MFDFA are applied in the analysis of time series of online reviewing activity from Movielens and Netflix.
-Results show the long-term correlation at individual and whole community level, while the extent of correlation at individual level is restricted to activity level.
-Such long-term correlation also reveals the fractality of online reviewing activity.
-In our further investigation of this fractality, we \emph{first} demonstrate it is multifractality, which results from the dual effect of broad probability density function and long-term correlation of time series of online reviewing activity.
-This result is also verified by three synthesized series.
-Therefore, we conclude that the combining impact of both broad probability density function and long-term correlation is the origin of multifractality behaving in human online activity.
+Although recent studies have found that the long-term correlations relating to the fat-tailed distribution of inter-event times exist in human activity, and that these correlations indicate the presence of fractality, the property of fractality and its origin have not been analyzed.
+We use both DFA and MFDFA to analyze the time series in online viewing activity separating from Movielens and Netflix.
+We find long-term correlations at both the individual and communal level, and that the extent of correlation at the individual level is determined by the activity level.
+These long-term correlations also indicate that there is fractality in the pattern of online viewing.
+And, we firstly find a multifractality that results from the combined effect of the fat-tailed distribution of inter-event times (i.e., the times between successive viewing actions of individual) and the long-term correlations in online viewing activity and verify this finding using three synthesized series.
+Therefore, it can be concluded that the multifractality in online viewing activity is caused by both the fat-tailed distribution of inter-event times and the long-term correlations, and that this enlarges the generic property of human activity to include not just physical space, but also cyberspace.